starlingbank/developer-resources/README.md

 # Starling Developer Resources
 > A list of useful links, integrations with our banking API and the community projects that have caught our eye.

+## News & Updates
+#### 12th May 2017
+[:tada: An update on our API :tada:](https://www.starlingbank.com/api-update/) - An overview on the current status of the API and and what's coming up next.
 ## Useful Links
 - [:pound: Starling Site ](https://starlingbank.com) – The main Starling customer site.
 - [:squirrel: Developer Platform ](https://developer.starlingbank.com) – A place to tinker with our API.